-It is the responsibility of parents or guardians to inform the school of any change of address, telephone number or emergency information.
+It is the responsibility of parents/guardians to inform the school of any change of address, telephone number or emergency information.
 Provided that the school meets its responsibility regarding requirements of notification of residence information, a family's failure to report a change of address within 30 calendar days may be cause for forfeiture of the right to a permit.
-Parents must provide a manner to receive both written (U.S. Mail) and oral communication (telephone, cell) regarding their child(ren).
+Parents/guardians must provide a manner to receive both written (U.S. Mail) and oral communication (telephone, cell phone) regarding their child(ren).

-For the protection of the student's health and welfare, and to facilitate immediate communication with the parent/legal guardian or caregiver, the LAUSD, in accordance with Education Code Section 49408, requires the parent/legal guardian to provide current emergency information on an official Emergency Card (Form 34-EH-12, REV 1/14) at the school site.
-Every parent/legal guardian or caregiver must complete a Student Emergency Form for each student at the time of enrollment.
+For the protection of each student's health and welfare, and to facilitate immediate communication with the parent/legal guardian or caregiver, Los Angeles Unified, in accordance with Education Code Section 49408, requires the parent/legal guardian to provide current emergency information on an official Student Emergency Information Form (Form 34-EH-12, REV 1/14) at the school site.
+Every parent/legal guardian or caregiver must complete a Student Emergency Information Form for each student at the time of enrollment and must submit an updated form as needed, or at least annually.
 Emergency information should include, but is not limited to the following:

-- Home address and current telephone, including cell phone; - Employment/business addresses and phone numbers; - Relative/Friend's name, address, and telephone numbers authorized to pick up and care for the student in an emergency situation, if the parent/legal guardian cannot be reached.
-If the student rides the school bus to and from school, include his/her routing information; route number, pick-up and drop off location.
-Parents of students with disabilities should also have the name of any other designated adult who can receive their child in case of an emergency.
+- Home address and current telephone, including cell phone and email; - · Employment/business addresses and phone numbers; - Relative/Friend's name, address, and telephone numbers authorized to pick up and care for the student in an emergency situation, if the parent/legal guardian cannot be reached. - If the student rides the school bus to and from school, include his/her routing information; route number, pick-up and drop off location.
+Parents/legal guardian of students with disabilities should also have the name of any other designated adult who can receive their child in case of an emergency.

-Students will only be released to a person listed on the emergency card, unless the parent/legal guardian has provided written authorization on a case by case basis.
-Parents are required to update this information at least twice per school year.
-The emergency phone number for the parents and relatives/friends can be changed through the Parent Portal.
+Students will only be released to a person listed on the Student Emergency Information Form, unless the parent/legal guardian has provided written authorization on a case by case basis.
+Parents/legal guardians are required to update this information annually and any time there is a change to any contact information that was initially provided.
+The emergency phone number for the parents and relatives/friends can be changed through the Parent Portal https://parentportalapp.lausd.net/parentaccess/.
 All other information, such as name or address, must be changed in person.